ironcodev/j6t/README.md

 }
 ```

-Here, the <div> is the root container for Button component.
-It is not necessary to wrap your tags inside a <div> though.
+Here, the &lt;div&gt; is the root container for Button component.
+It is not necessary to wrap your tags inside a &lt;div&gt; though.
 If you have only a single tag, you can specify id${'#'} for that tag and make it the root container.

 ```javascript
 class Button extends j6t.Component {